Please use the link below to the Town of Ladysmith’s Water Restrictions and follow those guidelines.

 I am not connected to the municipal water supply.
 I use a private well or water source for lawn watering.
 Do the water use restrictions apply to me?

-Water restrictions do not apply to those homes using private wells or water sources to water lawns and gardens.
-However property owners are encouraged to be good environmental stewards and still try to conserve this vital resource.
-Aquifers are; for the most part, interconnected with river flows or neighbouring properties water resources, therefore, the more everyone can reduce their water usage the better it is for our environment.
+Water restrictions do not apply to those homes on private wells or water sources.
+However property owners are encouraged to be good environmental stewards and follow the water use restrictions to conserve this vital resource.
+Aquifers are; for the most part, interconnected with river flows or neighbouring properties water resources, therefore, the more everyone can reduce their water usage the better.

 What is considered wasting water?